ernell/powershell/README.md

-# powershell
+# repo: powershell
-Collection of useful powershell scripts
+This repo is simply a collection of scripts that I find useful.